staples99/AspNetCoreMediatRExample/README.md

 # Razor Pages & MediatR Lab Exercise

 This is the beginnings of a crude address book application using ASP.NET Core and the MediatR library.
 I have the create and list actions coded.
-Please finish the edit action.
+Please finish the edit & remove actions.
 Use the links for help and the create action as an example.
 You'll find the existing code in the /Pages/AddressBook folder.

 - Goals:
  - Gain exposure to patterns and tools the development team frequently leverages.